DevHrytsan/FlaxObjectPool/README.md

 1. Open your project.
 2. Navigate to Tools -> Plugins -> Clone Plugin Project.
 3. Enter the following URL: https://github.com/DevHrytsan/FlaxObjectPool.git.
-4. It will ask u to reload the editor.
+4. It will ask you to reload the editor.
 Do it.
 5. Profit!
 ## Usage
 At the beginning of your C# script, you should include the necessary namespace: